 For several hundred-thousand years, human beings worked and developed the skills necessary for survival.
 They taught these skills to their children who developed them further and then taught them to the next generation, and so on.
 This is how science, technology and society evolved.

-Within the past two hundred years, most workers have been reduced to cogs in the machine, prevented from using their creativity and their judgment.
+Within the past two hundred years, most workers have been reduced to cogs in the machine.
 What happened?

-In Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century, Harry Braverman explains that for capitalists to gain control over production, workers had to lose control over the labor process.
+In Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century (1998), Harry Braverman explained that for capitalists to gain control over production, workers had to lose control over the labor process.

 Initially, capitalists needed skilled workers to manufacture saleable goods.
-Because capitalism is based on competition, every capitalist sought to beat his competitors by increasing productivity (raising more capital).
-Skilled workers presented a problem – they would work only so hard for so long.
-In the late 19th century, Frederick Winslow Taylor solved this problem by developing a method to transfer control of the labor process to the capitalist class.
+Because capitalism is based on competition, every capitalist sought to beat his competitors by increasing productivity (producing more at a lower cost).
+Skilled workers present a problem – they can work only so hard for so long.
+In the late 19th century, Frederick Winslow Taylor solved this problem by developing a method (taylorism) to transfer control of the labor process to the capitalist class.

 Taylor’s first principle is to de-skill the labor process.
 Managers gather all the traditional knowledge possessed by the workers and reduce it to simple rules and formulas.
 Time-and-motion studies are one way to do this.
 Management can then re-design the work for maximum productivity.

 Taylor’s second principle is to separate thought from action.
 All possible brain work is removed from the shop floor to the planning department.
 Those who make all the decisions do none of the actual work.
 Those who do all of the work make none of the decisions; they are reduced to “hands.”

 Taylor’s third principle is for management to control every step of the labor process.
 Each worker is given detailed instructions describing the tasks to be accomplished, the method to be used and the time allotted.
 The worker is reduced to an animated tool of management, a general purpose machine, adaptable to a large range of simple tasks.